 After Adobe discontinued fireworks, the only alternative designers had left was Sketch.
-This lead to a monopoly of Sketch as it was the only software left for UI/UX designers to complete their tasks.
+This led to a monopoly of Sketch as it was the only software left for UI/UX designers to complete their tasks.
 Sketch as discussed earlier came for macOS and is a bit expensive with a starting price of $99 per year and $69 per year after that.

-- Intuitive and Fast
+1. Intuitive and Fast

-- Variety of presets (for iPhone/Android phones, Custom webpages)
+2. Variety of presets (for iPhone/Android phones, Custom webpages)

-- Allows both square and column grids at the same time
+3. Allows both square and column grids at the same time

-- Includes All basic tools of Adobe Illustrator (rectangle tool, ellipse tool, polygon tool, and a free form vector drawing tool)
+4. Includes All basic tools of Adobe Illustrator (rectangle tool, ellipse tool, polygon tool, and a free form vector drawing tool)

-- A huge collection of Plugins ( Sketch Runner, Sketch Measure, Craft, Angle, etc.).
+5. A huge collection of Plugins ( Sketch Runner, Sketch Measure, Craft, Angle, etc.).
 Sketch also enjoys the largest list of integrations with third-party apps.

-- Too expensive when compared to its alternatives( Figma and Adobe XD)
+1. Too expensive when compared to its alternatives( Figma and Adobe XD)

-- Best Optimised only for macOS
+2. Best Optimised only for macOS

-- Better Alternatives present in the market
+3. Better Alternatives present in the market

-- Additional Steps to use plugins (.sketchplugin needs to be launched at first)
+4. Additional Steps to use plugins (.sketchplugin needs to be launched at first)

-- File sharing could be cumbersome as no direct link sharing is available.
+5. File sharing could be cumbersome as no direct link sharing is available.
 One needs to upload it on Sketch Cloud to grant access

 A really good alternative to Sketch that can be easily accessed on any device.
 Figma is a web-based application, it can be used on Windows, macOS, Linux, and even on Chrome OS.
 Figma started with invite-only systems back on December 3, 2015, with the first public release on September 27, 2016.

-- Easily access to any device
+1. Easily access any device

-- Feature-rich with the best performance for prototyping
+2. Feature-rich with the best performance for prototyping

-- It takes layout grids a step further by allowing grids on frames (which can be nested) as well as individual components.
+4. It takes layout grids a step further by allowing grids on frames (which can be nested) as well as individual components.
 Layout grids can be used for padding when working with resizable components.

-- Makes prototyping easy by a feature called vector networks.
+6. Makes prototyping easy by a feature called vector networks.
 Figma’s shape tools also feel a step ahead of Sketch.
 Unlike Sketch one can easily design donut graphs without going to the dash setting rather the corners of a rectangle can be dragged in to set the corner radius without bothering with the Properties panel.

-- Cannot be accessed without an internet connection
+1. Cannot be accessed without an internet connection

 3. Adobe XD